medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHReliableMessaging.md

 ### ehmiSBDHEnvelope ehmiSBDHEnvelopeReceipt Reliable Messaging Elements

-When "reliable", the receiver of the ehmiSBDHEnvelope **SHALL** send a ehmiSBDHEnvelopeReceipt return to the original Sender.
+When "reliable", the receiver of the ehmiSBDHEnvelope **SHALL** send An ehmiSBDHEnvelopeReceipt return to the original Sender.

-A ehmiSBDHEnvelopeReceipt consists of the following elements (see <!--a href="#Fig4"-->Figure 4</a>):
+An ehmiSBDHEnvelopeReceipt consists of the following elements (see <!--a href="#Fig4"-->Figure 4</a>):

 <!--figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="ehmiSBDHEnvelope_schema-acknowledgement.png" target="_blank"> <img src="ehmiSBDHEnvelope_schema-acknowledgement.png" alt="ehmiSBDHEnvelope_schema-acknowledgement" style="width:auto; margin-left:0px; margin-right:0px;" id="Fig4"></a>